Sree-Vishnu-Varthini/Sree-Vishnu-Varthini/README.md

 # :sparkles: About Me

-I'm a dedicated Full-Stack Developer currently pursuing a Bachelor's degree in Engineering at Sri Eshwar College of Engineering in Coimbatore, India.
-With a keen interest in leveraging technology to solve real-world problems, I'm constantly exploring new tools and frameworks to enhance my skills and create innovative solutions.
+I'm a Full-Stack Developer currently pursuing a Bachelor's degree in Engineering at Sri Eshwar College of Engineering in Coimbatore, India.